 This summer has been particularly beset with loss for the New York City Police Department (NYPD)—five officers have died by suicide in June and July alone, reports NBC, in what the NYPD has called a "mental health crisis."

 Responding to all officers, police commissioner James O’Neill reminded them that they are not alone.
 "To every member of the NYPD, please know this: it is okay to feel vulnerable," he said in a statement Saturday on Twitter.
 "It is okay if you are facing struggles.
 And it is okay to seek help from others.
 You may not know this, and it may be hard to imagine, but you are not out there all by yourself."
-He also sent a note to all 55,000 officers and civilian employees of the NYPD reiterating the importance of self-care.
+He also sent a note to the 55,000 officers and civilian employees of the NYPD reiterating the importance of self-care.

 That there has been a stigma attached to seeking help is not surprising in a line of work so tethered to certain social expectations around masculinity, silence and honor.
 Commissioner O'Neill's response is a powerful lesson for communicators—when you work for a brand or organization that places added stress on your employees, providing empathetic solutions and mental health resources is not only good for reputation—it can save lives.